jmrshll/DayCircle/README.md

-# DayCircle
+# DayCircle - Seize the day, on your terms.

-Take your day at your pace.
+DayCircle is a React app that lets you track and interact with your daily calendar as displayed around an intuitively expandable clock.